 Decreased urine output / dark colored urine

-Often, and the simplest, the most telling sign of being dehydrated (even if you do not believe that you are) is dark-colored urine.
+A simple way of telling that you’ve become dehydrated (even if you do not believe that you are) is dark-colored urine.
 The best way to know if you have enough water in your body is the color of your urine.
-Ideally it should be clear, with no color at all.
+Ideally it should be clear, with little or no color at all.

-It is often hard to remember to drink enough and to remain optimally hydrated.
-Older people in particular lose some of their sense of thirst as they age.
-Waiting for a ‘cue’ of thirst to trigger your motivation to drink water is already too late.
-When you first feel thirst, you are already down more than a quart.
-A common problem is that once you get the urge to drink, it is often quenched by only a few mouthfuls, meaning that you are still ‘low’ and continue to go ‘lower’.
+A common problem: Once you get the urge to drink, it’s typically quenched by only a few mouthfuls of water.
+Meaning that you are still ‘low’ and will continue to go ‘lower’!
 How often do you actually drink an entire quart of water when you feel thirsty?
 See what I mean?

 Evidently the human brain is approximately 75% water, and human blood is approximately 83% water!
 So don’t let chronic dehydration impair your judgment and physiology.

 Make a habit of drinking water throughout the day.

 Water is number one when it comes to survival (depending upon other circumstances of course).
 Drink enough of it.
 Store it.
 Know how to get it.
 Know how to purify it.
 Don’t waste it if it’s scarce.